 In regard to redressing the unconstitutional and discriminatory aspects in section 6 of the Indian Act, the financial responsibility lies squarely with the Canadian Government.
-Taking into account the fact that the proposed amendments will likely result in an increase of 3% to 5% in the status population and that many Aboriginal communities are facing a shortage of housing, land and resources, a transitional plan must be developed and financially supported, in order to facilitate the arrival of newly reinstated Indigenous peoples29.
+Taking into account the fact that the proposed amendments will likely result in an increase of about 6% of the existing status population and that many Aboriginal communities are facing a shortage of housing, land and resources, a transitional plan must be developed and financially supported, in order to facilitate the arrival of newly reinstated Indigenous peoples.
 Indeed, Federal guarantees are required for additional financial and other resources and services in Aboriginal communities arising from any increases in population.

-On this issue, 80% of respondents are aware that the proposed amendments will have not only positive but also negative impacts on them and their community, many commenting on the lack of funds regarding education and housing in their community30.
+On this issue, 80% of respondents are aware that the proposed amendments will have not only positive but also negative impacts on them and their community, many commenting on the lack of funds regarding education and housing in their community.
 Moreover 78% of respondents (75% of respondents living in their community on reserve or Crown land) believe that their community needs more land and resources to accommodate new members.
 QNW thus proposes that the costs of housing needed for new registrants be supported by the Canadian Government and that an increase/adequate land base be provided to Aboriginal communities for returning members.
-Otherwise, any such amendments will only serve to perpetuate the hardships and challenges faced by many Aboriginal communities and more specifically by Aboriginal women that are particularly vulnerable to poverty31.
-As with Bill C-31, in the absence of guarantees of additional
+Otherwise, any such amendments will only serve to perpetuate the hardships and challenges faced by many Aboriginal communities and more specifically by Aboriginal women that are particularly vulnerable to poverty.
+As with Bill C-31, in the absence of guarantees of additional funds for these purposes, many reserve communities will resist the increased membership that will occur as a result.

-29 Overcrowding and inadequate housing are of particular concern on-reserve, where there is a current housing shortage of between 20,000 and 35,000 units.
+&lt;sup>32 Overcrowding and inadequate housing are of particular concern on-reserve, where there is a current housing shortage of between 20,000 and 35,000 units.
 The shortfall is growing by an estimated 2,200 units a year.
 In 2001, nearly 24% of non-reserve First Nations, Métis and Inuit households were in core housing need (households that fall below one or more of the adequacy, suitability or affordability standards), compared with 13.5% of non-Aboriginal households.
 See INAC, Aboriginal Housing, 2006.